Updated guidelines for the carriage of calcium hypochlorite in containers

 The inadequacy and the inappropriateness of United Nations Test N.5 for the detection of flammable gases from non-homogeneous material Continue reading “MAIB issues report and safety flyer about gas explosions on general cargo ship Nortrader”

-On 18 December 2016, the bulk carrier Graig Rotterdam was discharging a deck cargo of packaged timber at anchor in Alexandria Port, Egypt.
+On 18 December 2016, there was a cargo collapse on bulk carrier Graig Rotterdam.
+The carrier was discharging a deck cargo of packaged timber at anchor in Alexandria Port, Egypt.
 At 1109, the bosun, a Chinese national, fell overboard and into a barge that was secured alongside after the timber deck cargo stack on which he was standing partially collapsed.
 Although the ship’s crew provided first-aid following the accident, the bosun later died of his injuries.

 Safety Issues